Badmovies.org Forum

 Post by: Rev. Powell on February 01, 2026, 01:22:07 PM

-Quote from: claws on Today at 12:31:21 PMFall is vibrant foliage and cozy layers, but it always feels cut short, it's essentially become an extension of Summer.
+Quote from: claws on February 01, 2026, 12:31:21 PMFall is vibrant foliage and cozy layers, but it always feels cut short, it's essentially become an extension of Summer.
 Winter, however, is for the soul.
 I love the long nights and the holiday spirit; I just wish a white Christmas wasn't a thing of the past.
 Even though the "Snowpocalypse" this week made the commute a nightmare, seeing the world buried in white feels right.
 That's how Winter should be.

 Spring used to be a favorite, but now it's just a game of weather whiplash, chilly one day and 30∘C (86∘F) the next.
 It's just another precursor to Summer, my least favorite season.
 I can't stand the heat or the constant sweating.
 My ideal Summer peaks at 25∘C (77∘F), but since that rarely happens, I'll just stick to the rainstorms.